dotnet/source-build/Documentation/package-dependency-flow.md

 ## Origins of Packages

 A source build must be self-contained, meaning the entire product must be built from source in an offline environment.
-This means all packages dependencies must be satisfied by one of the following:
+To achieve this, all packages dependencies must be satisfied by one of the following:

 ### Source-Build-Reference-Packages